davewsmith/play/flask-api-vue/README.md

 # Flask/API/Vue.js

-Proof of concept of a Vue 3 app serviced by a local API.
+Proof of concept of a Vue 3 app that makes calls to a Flask API server.
 Or, how far can I push this without needing a JavaScript build stack?

 ## Setup